 Meet the magazine staff

-Tim is editor of Ball State University Alumni Magazine and a senior content strategist for the university.
-He previously served as managing editor of the University of Chicago Magazine and editor of Illinois Wesleyan University Magazine and has won multiple writing and editing awards from the Council for Advancement and Support of Education.
+Tim is editor of Ball State University Alumni Magazine and a senior content strategist for the University.
+He was previously managing editor of the University of Chicago Magazine and editor of Illinois Wesleyan University Magazine, and has won multiple writing and editing awards.

 Beth, ’95, is a creative strategist and graphic designer for Ball State Magazine, working with writers, editors and photographers to unify the visual presentation of the Ball State story.
 Beth creates page layouts for the print magazine and helps to manage content on its website.